 When the wooden dummy first became a martial training tool is unknown, but it is generally accepted that it originated at the Shaolin temple.
 The “Wooden Man Alley” is said to have been two rows of spring-loaded wooden dummies, and in order for a student-monk to reach the end, he had to endure a variety of strikes from these wooden assailants.
 If he made it to the end, he would then brand his arms with the styles of kung fu he trained in by grasping hot cauldrons with his forearms.

-Personally, I am very glad that that is no longer a requirement to excel at Wing Chun.
+Some might disagree, but I am very glad that that is no longer a requirement to excel at Wing Tsun.
+It's hot enough in Arizona without grasping two scalding hot cauldrons between my forearms.

 A variety of shapes and sizes of dummies have been created throughout the generations, with the “live” dummy being the most prevalent (see below).
 Master Yip Man’s era is credited with mounting the dummy on slats and taking the form of what we see today.
 In times prior, though, the common method of mounting was simply sinking the dummy into the ground vs. mounting it on the wall.